 The purpose of this question is to gather information on how often multiple crimes were present in the cases reported.
 For example, this space could be used to describe the percentage of domestic violence cases that also included counts of sexual assault.

-- 6. Indicate if STOP Program funds were used by prosecutors to provide victims with following information:
+6. Indicate if STOP Program funds were used by prosecutors to provide victims with following information:

-- Available resources

-- The legal process

-- How to obtain/enforce a no-contact order

-- Status of case

-- Sentencing/probation conditions

 Report the types of information routinely provided to victims using STOP Program funds by checking all that apply.